 Knowing who controls the board is crucial in situations such as this.

-These kind of internal commercial disagreements often overtake all other business – which means that things don’t get done as quickly and easily as they otherwise might have.
+These kind of internal commercial disputes often overtake all other business – which means that things don’t get done as quickly and easily as they otherwise might have.

 Taking your eye off the ball in this way can be very costly for your business.
 Put simply, it’ll hit your profit margins and should be resolved as quickly and effectively as possible – you really do need to make sure that your company gets back business as usual again as soon as possible.